sib-swiss/rdf4j-readonly-sail/README.md

 All graphs must be identified by an IRI.

 ## Inverted indexes using bitsets
-Many values can be stored complet ely inline in such a representation and we also do inversion of the table. e.g. very valuable for when there is a small set of distinct objects. e.g. for a with boolean values
+Many values can be stored completely inline in such a representation and we also do inversion of the table. e.g. very valuable for when there is a small set of distinct objects. e.g. for a with boolean values